 Looking ahead, I can not see myself outside the realm of music.
 Going into conservatory provides me with the final layer of mortar to establish myself as a musician, composer, and artist.
 Armed with this newly-gained knowledge, I can move forward without fear into the uncertain world of music.
 Moving forward, I can access the endless potential of that which can’t be seen.
 With music I can better the world.

-The CSOL© actively supports music education and funding for the arts, annually awarding $2,000 college scholarships and a $2,500 David and Karen Stahl Memorial Scholarship offered to high school seniors who plan to major in music; $250 Matching Grant Awards to members of the Youth Orchestra of the Lowcountry; Summer Study Awards to talented Lowcountry music students; and Professional Scholarships available to members of the Charleston Symphony Orchestra.
+The CSOL® actively supports music education and funding for the arts, annually awarding $2,000 college scholarships and a $2,500 David and Karen Stahl Memorial Scholarship offered to high school seniors who plan to major in music; $250 Matching Grant Awards to members of the Charleston Symphony Youth Orchestra; Summer Study Awards to talented Lowcountry music students; and Professional Scholarships available to members of the Charleston Symphony Orchestra.